namberino/obsidian-notes/Namicon/Controls/Dimensionality/Singular Value Decomposition (SVD).md

 Example: We want the transformation to retain angles and lengths because we still want to, say tell a person's face from another person's face.
 These unitary transformation is key to preserving the relation between the vectors.

-# Pseudo-inverse and systems of equations
+# Pseudo-inverse, systems of equations, and least squares

 This is a linear system of equations: